 Safety Cabinet Assessment

 Total Clean Air offers testing and maintenance services for Class I, II and III Bio-safety cabinets to ensure maximum protection.
-This includes Discuss testing and Fume Hood Cabinet Testing.
-Carbon Breakthrough Testing in line with BS7989 might also be carried out.
+This includes KI Discuss testing and Fume Cabinet Testing.
+Carbon Breakthrough Testing in line with BS7989 is also available.

 Recovery Rate Testing